SolsticeConsulting/df-analytics-dataflow/README.md

 run the pipeline locally or on Google Cloud Platform as well as several other environments.

 Our code is written to support both the `DirectRunner` and the `DataflowRunner`.
-The direct pipeline version emits files directly to the local machine.
+The direct pipeline version emits files directly to the local machine into the `output` folder.
+You will need to create a `output/analytic_records` and `output/conversation_records` directories.
 This is to prevent bottlenecks with upload speed.
 Files may then be pushed to cloud storage manually.

 Before executing these pipelines ensure that you've gone though virtualenv setup and